 First of all, you need to learn the signals of a possible burnout.
 Usually, you will feel resistance towards productiveness.
 Still, many times people misinterpret it as procrastination.
 The infographic below shows the main differences between the two.

 Notice that burning out is always the result of a stressful situation, and the solution is the opposite of procrastination.
 If you procrastinate, you need to force yourself into productivity.
 Otherwise, you have to avoid any additional pressure.

 Once you understand you are burning out, you can apply some suggestions to your productivity routine.

 If you have never burned out before, it will be hard to avoid it the first time.
 But failure makes you learn, and it is essential to acknowledge your limits to improve in the future.

 As for any problem, you need to understand it first and then act on it.
 So make sure to notice how you feel during a burnout, how much work brought you there, and how you escaped it.

-Many people can overcome them by simply avoiding the task for some time until the mental barrier of your brain thins out.
+Many people can overcome them by simply avoiding the task for some time until the mental barrier of their brain thins out.
 In some other cases, you may need the help of a specialist.

 2 – Schedule Free Time